• Skip to content

 Reward charts name or show a positive behaviour or goal you want your child to achieve – for example, saying ‘please’, setting the table or doing up their own shoelaces.

 Your child’s chart shows how often your child achieves their behaviour goals.
 For example, if you’re using a wall poster, the chart might have spaces for ticks or stickers.
 An app might have stars that pop up on the screen.
-Each time your child does well, your child gets ticks or stickers in the spaces or stars in the app.
+Your child gets a tick, sticker or star each time they do the behaviour.
 A certain number of ticks, stickers or stars adds up to a reward for your child.

 Reward charts are a powerful way of:

-- encouraging positive behaviour, like cleaning teeth without fuss
+• encouraging positive behaviour, like cleaning teeth when asked

 Many things influence children’s behaviour.
 It’s always a good idea to think about why your child is behaving in a particular way.
 When you understand the reasons for your child’s behaviour, you’re better able to choose an appropriate response.